-Keep reading and we’ll explain how long it typically takes to start losing muscle, and how to avoid losing your gains if you’re forced to take a break from the gym.
+This article will explain how long it typically takes to start losing muscle, and how to avoid losing your gains if you're forced to take a break from your training.

 How Long Does It Take For You To Lose Muscle If You Stop Working Out?

-It typically takes around 2-4 weeks without training before you start losing muscle (as well as strength, cardio or other fitness markers).
+It typically takes around 2-4 weeks without strength training before you start losing muscle.
+In addition, after 2-4 weeks strength, cardio, and many other fitness markers will likely start to decline as well.

-Studies have shown that we can maintain around the same amount of muscle size, strength and power after 3 weeks off training.
+Studies have shown that we can keep around the same amount of muscle size, strength and power after 3 weeks of not training.

-Muscle protein synthesis can decline in as little as 4 days of inactivity (however this doesn’t necessarily translate immediately to a decline in muscle size/strength).
+MPS can decline in as little as 4 days of inactivity.
+However this regression doesn't necessarily translate immediately to a decline in muscle size or strength performance.

 Different Factors Influencing Muscle Loss

-The length of time it takes to start losing muscle, as well as the rate at which you lose it, will vary for different people, depending on a variety of factors.
+The length of time it takes to lose muscle mass, will vary for different people, depending on a variety of factors.

 Activity Level

-Probably the biggest factor is how active you are during your downtime.
+Perhaps the biggest factor in how long it takes your body to lose muscle is how active you are during your downtime.

-If you’re completely inactive – confined to your bed, for example – you’re more likely to lose muscle mass faster.
+If you're completely inactive once you take a break from your routine, you're more likely to experience muscle atrophy faster.

-Yet the more you’re able to move around and remain active in some form, the better your chances of retaining muscle throughout your break.
+On the other hand, the more active you are outside of workouts, the better your chances of retaining muscle throughout your break.

 Fitness

-People with a higher fitness level generally lose a little less muscle over periods of detraining, and take a little longer before muscle loss kicks in.
+People with a higher fitness level generally lose muscle mass at a slower rate over periods of detraining compared to the general population, and take a little longer before muscle loss kicks in.

 Age